qwertychouskie/TestOut-issues/Network Pro.md

 - 13.2.4: The emails are cut off horizontaly, with no way to scroll.

+- 13.6: SSL. :( :( please this is getting old, SSL should NEVER BE USED!! :( :(

 - 13.6.1: NOOOO!
 HTTP should never be used, only HTTPS. https://https.cio.gov/everything/